0diraf/llm-7b-judge-debiasing/README.md

 ## Outputs

 Each run writes checkpoint files under `results/<dataset>/checkpoints/<model>/`.
-The final merged result file is saved as:
+The final merged result file for each model and dataset is saved as:

 ```text
 results/<dataset>/full_results.json